jpegleg/giant-spellbook/README.md

 The interactive session of 'researcher' is a line-by-line hexdump and disassembly with the 'read' subcommand.

+Pressing enter will move on to the next line.
+Typing a number and pressing enter will jump to that buffer number in the file.

 Use control + c to exit, or read to the end of the file by pressing the enter key.

 This 'researcher' option may not work well with all terminals/consoles and all platforms.
 I noted that some alpine linux consoles needed to run `reset` to get the display back after exiting the 'researcher'.